Digi-TV

-Digi-TV was an American digital multicast television network that was launched in September 2021.
-It officially ceased broadcasting August 1, 2022.
-Initially launched in 30 TV markets, its programming consisted of general entertainment, knowledge, reality and lifestyle shows imported from Australia, Canada and the United Kingdom.
-Along with its availability on broadcast TV, it was also available via streaming video.
+Digi-TV was an American digital multicast television network owned by Net X Holdings, LLC that was launched on September 27, 2021.
+Initially launched in 30 television markets, its programming consisted of general entertainment, knowledge, reality and lifestyle shows imported from Australia, Canada and the United Kingdom.
+Along with its availability on broadcast TV, it was also available via streaming video and Roku.

+The network ceased broadcasting on August 1, 2022, with the website shutting down two days later.